Andereoo/TkinterWeb/docs/source/upgrading.rst

     Version 4.14:

-    * The new configuration option ``on_request`` can be used to set a custom script to use when downloading resources.
+    * The new configuration option ``request_func`` can be used to set a custom script to use to download resources.

 .. dropdown:: Changed/Fixed